JSE Limited: History

-In May 2022, the JSE became the first exchange to come to market with a new service from provider xyt that would utilize peep group rankings to help trading firms explore market share and examine and view trading interactions and performance.
+In May 2022, the JSE became the first exchange to come to market with a new service from provider xyt that would utilize peer group rankings to help trading firms explore market share and examine and view trading interactions and performance.
 It would be called JSE Trade Explorer.

-About the JSE
+Composition

 The JSE provides a market where securities can be traded freely under a regulated procedure.
 It not only channels funds into the economy, but also provides investors with returns on investments in the form of dividends.
 The exchange successfully fulfils its main function—the raising of primary capital—by rechannelling cash resources into productive economic activity, thus building the economy while enhancing job opportunities and wealth creation.

 The exchange is directed by an honorary committee of 16 people, all with full voting rights.
 The elected stockbroking members, who cannot number less than eight or more than eleven, may appoint an executive president and five outside members to the committee.
 Policy decisions are made by the committee and carried out by a full-time executive committee headed by the executive president.

 The JSE is governed by its members but through their use of JSE services and facilities, these members are also customers of the Exchange.
 Each year the JSE must apply to the Minister of Finance for an operating license which vests external control of the exchange in the FSB.